FAQ: The Registry

 A patient registry is a collection of information about patients who have a common disease.
 The information can include the results of a group survey, narratives about the patients’ medical histories and even copies of their test results.
 Sometimes, all this data can be linked to actual physical tumor or blood samples they have donated to a tissue repository.
 The purpose is to aggregate data in order to find hidden trends and correlations, hopefully leading to earlier diagnoses, better treatments and, perhaps, a cure.

-Researchers who have been approved by their Institutional Review Boards to study fibrolamellar and other cancers will be able to read, analyze and download your anonymous data, depending on what you allow.
-They will use this information to look for hidden trends and correlations in their quest to learn what causes fibrolamellar and how to diagnose it earlier.
-They will also use it to analzye the effectiveness of different treatment regimens in order to improve patient care.
-The FibroRegistry team will also collect and share data trends directly with the fibrolamellar community.
-The survey has been approved as a scientific study by the Genetic Alliance Institutional Review Board.
+Scientific researchers who have been approved by both their Institutional Review Boards to study fibrolamellar and by the Fibrolamellar Registry’s own Data Access Committee will be able to read and download your data.
+Note that all data is completely anonymous; all shared records are stripped of PII (personally-identifying information).
+Researchers can then use this information to look for hidden trends and correlations in their quest to learn what causes fibrolamellar and how to diagnose it earlier.
+They can also use it to analyze the effectiveness of different treatment regimens in order to improve patient care.
+The FibroRegistry team may also collect and share data trends directly with the fibrolamellar community.
+The survey has been approved as a scientific study by the Genetic Alliance Institutional Review Board and the WCG Institutional Review Board.

 Our goal is to have every single patient in the fibrolamellar community participate.
 That’s because the more people who join, and the more information they share, the more useful the Registry will be to the doctors and scientists studying this disease.

-If you are a patient your self — or the relative, friend or caregiver of a patient, living or deceased — we invite you to join.
+If you are a patient or the parent, child, sibling, partner or caregiver of a patient, living or deceased — we invite you to join.